Ryanb58/ryanb58.github.io/content/posts/2022-06-06-bye-bye-semantic-versioning-say-hello-to-gitdate.md

 ## Quick Rant About Semantic Versioning

-There is inherit information loss when a developer implements Semantic Versioning.
+There is inherent information loss when a developer implements Semantic Versioning.
-Taken back a little by that statement?
+Taken aback a little by that statement?
 Well, let's ask if it's true?

 - When was the last time you could tell someone the difference between version 1.2.1 and 1.2.3 quickly?
 - Can you tell me when version 1.2.1 was released?
 Was it yesterday?
 Last year?
 Ten years ago?